Today’s post was contributed by my friend and fabulous costumer Sue Woods.

 You will need some sort of head covering for anything before the late 1860s when outdoors.
 I bought a decent looking plain felt bonnet from a costume shop and decorated it with flowers and feathers glued on.
 I still use that bonnet sometimes.
-You could also try purchasing a cheap straw or felt hat and turning it into a bonnet.
+You could also try purchasing a cheap straw or felt hat and turn it into a bonnet.

-Other simple hat-less options are to gather you hair back into a bun (use a faux bun or braided hair piece if you have short hair).
+Other simple hat-less options are to gather your hair back into a bun (use a faux bun or braided hair piece if you have short hair).
 For fancier occasions pin flowers and leaves to your hair like a crown.
 The dollar store has cheap flowers that when dyed in black tea will give them an aged look.

 Get yourself some good basic starter boots.
 Victorian styles laced up to above the ankle and usually came in black leather for day wear.
 My first pair were from Goodwill.
 Remember, with shoes, you only see very little of them.
 But, you will want a pair of boots that look close to accurate.